-Interest Rate Risk is part of the overall ALM (Asset Liability Management) Policy and market risk policy of the bank.
+Interest Rate Risk is part of the overall ALM (Asset Liability Management) Policy of the bank.
 The Bank also has a Stress Testing Policy and Framework which enables Bank to capture impact of various stress scenarios on Banking Book Portfolio.
 All these policies are reviewed periodically to incorporate changes in economic, business and regulatory environment.